Document Type : Review Article

 Trauma Research Center, Baqiyatallah University of Medical Sciences, Tehran, Iran

-Introduction: Recently, the consumption of probiotics to decrease oxidative stress has been recommended.
-We aimed to assess the effect of probiotics on oxidative stress in various diseases and as well as in different models in a systematic review study.
+Introduction: Recently, the consumption of probiotics to decrease Oxidative Stress (OS) has been recommended.
+The present study aimed to assess the effect of probiotics on OS in various diseases as well as in different models in a systematic review study.

-Methods: Articles searched through scientific sources such as PubMed, MEDLINE, Wiley, EMBASE, ISI Web of Knowledge and Scopus by two review authors independently.
-The keywords that applied to search these articles included: Probiotics, oxidative stress, Stresses, Oxidative and Stress.
-Then results combined and reviewed regarding the type of study, type of disease/participants and outcomes.
+Materials and Methods: Articles were searched through scientific sources such as PubMed, MEDLINE, Wiley, EMBASE, ISI Web of Knowledge, and Scopus by two review authors independently.
+The keywords that applied to search these articles included: Probiotics, OS, Stresses, Oxidative, and Stress.
+Results were then combined and reviewed regarding the type of study, type of disease/participants, and outcomes.

-Results: We included 19 eligible studies.
-The results showed that various probiotics supplements could improvement oxidative stress parameters in women pregnant, patients with type 2 diabetics, Diabetic kidney disease type 2, gestational diabetes mellitus, aging process, Inflammatory factors in petrochemical workers, acute necrotizing pancreatitis, and polycystic ovary syndrome.
-But, no significant effect was reported on the oxidative status in patients with Rheumatoid Arthritis.
+Results: In order to conduct this study, 19 eligible studies were investigated.
+The results showed that various probiotics supplements could improve OS parameters in pregnant women, patients with type 2 diabetics, Diabetic Kidney Disease (DKD) type 2, gestational diabetes mellitus, and the aging process, inflammatory factors in petrochemical workers, acute necrotizing pancreatitis, and polycystic ovary syndrome.
+However, no significant effect was reported on the oxidative status in patients with Rheumatoid Arthritis.

-Conclusions: Probiotics supplements could improvement oxidative stress biomarkers in various diseases.
+Conclusions: Probiotics supplements could improve OS biomarkers in various diseases.
 There are still some controversies about these methods and types of probiotics supplementations.
-So, it is recommended that more studies should be conducted for a better decision.
+It is recommended that more studies should be conducted for a better decision.